-Jersey Mike's: Securely Scaling to Meet Demand
+Jersey Mike's: Securely Scaling Cloud Capabilities to Meet Demand

 About Jersey Mike's

-- A CloudFormation Stack Set was deployed to create an IAM password policy in alignment with Security Hub best practices checks.
+- We deployed CloudFormation StackSets to create an Identify and Access Management (IAM) password policy in alignment with Security Hub best practices.

 - A CloudFormation Stack was deployed within each account to perform the following:

 - To enable CIS AWS Foundations Benchmark Log Metric Filters to address CIS checks 3.1 – 3.14.

 - To deploy the bulk of the infrastructure components, including a VPC that enabled VPC Flow Logs to send out to a central S3 bucket, subnets, route tables, an internet gateway, NAT gateways and an S3 endpoint.